What is the Public Housing Program?

 WILL I NEED TO PRODUCE ANY DOCUMENTATION?
 Yes, the HACFM representative will request whatever documentation is needed (e.g., birth certificates, tax returns) to verify the information given on your application.
 The HACFM will also rely on direct verification from your employer, etc. You will be asked to sign a form to authorize release of pertinent information to the HACFM.

+WHEN WILL I BE NOTIFIED?
+HACFM has to provide written notification.
+If the HACFM determines that you are eligible, your name will be put on a waiting list, unless the HACFM is able to assist you immediately.
+Once your name is reached on the waiting list, the HACFM will contact you.
+If it is determined that you are ineligible, the HACFM must say why and, if you wish, you can request an informal hearing.
+WILL I HAVE TO SIGN A LEASE?
+If you are offered a house or apartment and accept it, you will have to sign a lease with the HACFM.
+You may have to give the HACFM a security deposit.
+You and the HACFM representative should go over the lease together.
+This will give you a better understanding of your responsibilities as a tenant and the HACFM's responsibilities as a landlord.
 ARE THERE ANY SELECTION PREFERENCES?
 Sometimes there are.
 Giving preference to specific groups of families enables an HACFM to direct their limited housing resources to the families with the greatest housing needs.
 Since the demand for housing assistance often exceeds the limited resources available to HUD and the local HACFMs, long waiting periods are common.
 In fact, an HACFM may close its waiting list when there are more families on the list than can be assisted in the near future.
 HACFM has the discretion to establish preferences to reflect needs in its own community.
-These preferences will be included in the HACFMs written policy manual.
+These preferences will be included in the HACFMs written policy manual. |